 Now Is the Right Time!

-As a parent or someone in a parenting role, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your 2-year-old child’s success.
 There are intentional ways to grow a healthy parent-child relationship, and growing resilience provides a perfect opportunity.

 Resilience is the ability to overcome challenges and adversities.
 You can often see resilience when people are able to thrive despite having many challenges to overcome.
 Having a loving and consistent relationship with a trusted adult grows resilience in children.1 Other ways to build children’s strength to handle challenges is to help them identify their strengths and to form a strong sense of identity including pride in their cultural or racial heritage.